The next appearance by a bearded man is in the rather bizarre Kake No 8 (The Hijacker).

 The bearded stereotype reappears in 1973, in one of the short-lived 'Mike' series of cartoons.
-He plays a smug-looking man, conspicuously well dressed.
-In other words an embodiment of conventionality.
-He allows himself to be seduced and sucked off by Mike while talking to his girlfriend (or wife) in a Public Telephone kiosk and happily allows a passing Sailor to join in, but makes off, narrowly escaping exposure when an indignant woman demands to use the phone.
+Here he plays a smug-looking man, conspicuously well dressed.
+In other words an embodiment of conventionality and possibly vanity too.
+He allows himself to be seduced and sucked off by Mike while talking to his girlfriend (or wife) at the same time in a Public Telephone kiosk.
+He even allows a passing Sailor to join in, but makes off, narrowly escaping exposure when an indignant woman demands to use the phone.

 continued in part 3